 You don’t want the top to be too brown but the cake does need to be set and cooked through.
 I love a nice golden brown crust on top.

 There is so much flavor in that part of the cake!
 Angel Food cake on its own is a delicious treat.
-But used in a dump cake, it’s even better!
+But an angel food dump cake, it’s even better!

 The creaminess of the whipped cream is a perfect pairing to the sweet strawberries and belongs on every shortcake dessert, no matter the type.